jakubiszon/rpg-maker-mz-iframe/README.md

 [Demo game with PICO-8 and Pocket Platformer.](https://jakubiszon.github.io/rpg-maker-mz-iframe/)

+This program is shared under the [GNU GENERAL PUBLIC LICENSE](./LICENSE.md)

 ## Plugin Commands

 1. ### `show` - shows a page in an iframe